ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_2_data_viz.md

 <h3> Exercise 2 </h3>
 <p>Now lets expand the plot a bit.
 Add two more lines to the plot, the tair_2m_min and tair_2m_max columns from our dwd data.
 You can simply add them to the existing plot with the "add_trace()" method.
 When calling add_trace(), try to directly change the mode to "lines". <br>
 When adding the lines, also add the argument "name" to the add_trace() method.
 That defines, how the line will be reprented in the legend.
 Give appropriate names to the lines. <br>
 Additionally, try to change the line style of the min and max temperature to "dashed".
 If you want, you can also change the colors of the lines.
 To do so, change the line_color property.
 To define the color you can use either a string in the form of "rgb(0,0,0)" where you have to replace the zeros with rgb values, or you use one of the pre-defined colors which you can also pass as string.
-You can find a list of available color-names here: <a href=https://www.w3schools.com/cssref/css_colors.php">List of CSS colors </a><br>
+You can find a list of available color-names here: [List of CSS colors](https://www.w3schools.com/cssref/css_colors.php)<br>
 </p>

 {::options parse_block_html="true" /}